CleverTap/terraform-provider-expensify/README.md

 1. Write manually a `resource` configuration block for the policy as shown in [example usage](#example-usage).
 Imported policy will be mapped to this block.
 2. Run the command `terraform import expensify_policy.policy [POLICY_ID]` to import policy.
 3. Refer to [setup](#setup) for the policy ID.
-4. Run `terraform plan`, if output shows `0 to addd, 0 to change and 0 to destroy` policy import is successful, otherwise recheck the employee data in `resource` block with policy data in Expensify website.
+4. Run `terraform plan`, if output shows `0 to add, 0 to change and 0 to destroy` policy import is successful, otherwise recheck the employee data in `resource` block with policy data in Expensify website.

 ## Example Usage<a id="example-usage"></a>